Oleg Grigoriyevich Kononenko: Background

 Less than two months after Kononenko's death, another Soviet cosmonaut lost his life in a plane crash.
-This time, the victim was Leonid Ivanov, who died in an accident with a jet Mig-23.
-Exactly ten years and one day after Kononenko's death, another Soviet cosmonaut, Rimantas Stankevičius, also died in an accident, during a performance at an air show, in Italy.
+This time, the victim was Leonid Ivanov, who died in an accident with a Mig-23 jet.

+On 9 September 1990, exactly ten years and one day after Kononenko's death, Rimantas Stankevičius, another Soviet cosmonaut, also died in an accident, during a performance at an air show in Italy.

+Namesakes

-A few years after the accident, Russia selected another cosmonaut whose name, oddly enough, was also Oleg Kononenko.
+In 1996, Russia selected another cosmonaut, whose name, oddly enough, was also Oleg Kononenko.
 This one was called Oleg Dmitriyevich Kononenko.
 He participated in his first space mission together with the cosmonaut Sergey Volkov, having spent a season aboard the International Space Station.

-This was not even the first occasion when two namesake cosmonauts were chosen as such.
-Previously, a Russian cosmonaut named Aleksandr Aleksandrov and a cosmonaut from Bulgaria named Aleksandr Aleksandrov had previously gone up into space.
+This was not even the first occasion, when two namesake cosmonauts were chosen as such.
+Previously, a Russian cosmonaut named Aleksandr Pavlovich Aleksandrov and a cosmonaut from Bulgaria named Aleksandr Panayotov Aleksandrov had previously gone up into space.